BawdyAnarchist/quBSD/Future_Development.md

-figure out the control jail gateway_network ioctl ifconfig mtu error Remove the useless get_networking_variables()
+Remove the useless get_networking_variables()

 Revisit if you want to make /var/unbound persistent nullfs in gateways for faster resolv

-Revisit /etc/dhclient-exit-hooks - I want to remove it, might not be possible
-    See if you cant get DHCP working properly as a function of the rc.conf

 control_netmap is borked and constantly double lists